hausdorff/manifold_stats/README.md

     make clean

-To compile the hard way, run:
+To compile and run the hard way, run:

     cabal configure
     cabal build